 Each elastic image registered with the Amazon Web Services (AWS) has its own unique identifier, known as an AMI ID.

-At a high level, the process for creating a custom elastic image consists of taking one of the existing Amazon Machine Images (AMIs) available on Amazon EC2, starting an instance of the AMI, customising the instance and then creating an image from the customised instance.
+At a high level, the process for creating a custom elastic image consists of taking one of the existing Amazon Machine Images (AMIs) available on Amazon EC2, starting an instance of the AMI, customizing the instance and then creating an image from the customized instance.
 This image can then be used as an elastic image in your Bamboo installation.